josephlewis/leastcostpath/README.md

 [![CRAN Downloads Total](https://cranlogs.r-pkg.org/badges/grand-total/leastcostpath)](https://cranlogs.r-pkg.org/badges/grand-total/leastcostpath)
 =============================

-The R library <b>leastcostpath</b> provides the functionality to calculate Cost Surfaces based on multiple cost functions that approximate the difficulty of moving across a landscape.
-Furthermore, the attraction/repulsion of landscape features can be incorporated into the Cost Surfaces, as well as barriers that inhibit movement.
+The <b>leastcostpath</b> is built on the classes and functions provided in the R package gdistance (Van Etten, 2017).

 **NOTE:** The R library <b>leastcostpath</b> requires the use of projected coordinate systems.
 The package does not account for geographic coordinate systems.

+<b>leastcostpath</b> provides the functionality to calculate Least Cost Paths (LCPs) using numerous time- and energy-based cost functions that approximate the difficulty of moving across a landscape.
+Additional cost surfaces can be incorporated into the analysis via create_barrier_cs() or create_feature_cs().

+<b>leastcostpath</b> also provides the functionality to calculate Stochastic Least Cost Paths (Pinto and Keitt, 2009), and Probabilistic Least Cost Paths (Lewis, 2020).

-Cost Surfaces can be used to calculate Least Cost Paths, which are often, but not exclusively, used in archaeological research. <b>leastcostpath</b> also provides the functionality to calculate movement potential within a landscape through the implementation of From-Everywhere-to-Everywhere (FETE) (White and Barber, 2012), Cumulative Cost Paths (Verhagen, 2013), and Least Cost Path calculation within specified distance bands (Llobera, 2015).
-Furthermore, the library allows for the calculation of stochastic least cost paths and wide least cost paths.
+<b>leastcostpath</b> also provides the functionality to calculate movement potential within a landscape through the implementation of From-Everywhere-to-Everywhere (White and Barber, 2012), Cumulative Cost Paths (Verhagen 2013), and Least Cost Path calculation within specified distance bands (Llobera, 2015).

-Lastly, the library provides functionality to validate the accuracy of computed Least Cost Paths relative to another path.
+Lastly, <b>leastcostpath</b> provides the functionality to validate the accuracy of the computed Least Cost Path relative to another path via validate_lcp() (Goodchild and Hunter, 1997) and PDI_validation() (Jan et al. 1999).

-This package is built on classes and functions provided in the R package gdistance (Van Etten, 2017).

 *Functions currently in development:*
 * check_locations()